-f.
+- ÷ Year-end account balance x Distribution amount - = Nontaxable portion of the distribution g.
 Early Distribution Penalty.
-If you are under the age of 591⁄2 and receive a SIMPLE IRA distribution, an additional tax of 10% may apply to amounts includible in gross income, unless the distribution is made on account of death, disability (as defined by the Code), a qualifying rollover, a direct transfer, the timely withdrawal of an excess contribution, or if the distribution is part of a series of substantially equal periodic payments (at least annual payments) made over your life expectancy or the joint life expectancy of you and your Beneficiary.
+If you are under the age of 591⁄2 and receive an IRA distribution, an additional tax of 10% may apply to amounts includible in gross income, unless the distribution is made on account of death, disability (as defined by the Code), a qualifying rollover, a direct transfer, the timely withdrawal of an excess contribution, or if the distribution is part of a series of substantially equal periodic payments (at least annual payments) made over your life expectancy or the joint life expectancy of you and your Beneficiary.
 Certain other payments and distributions (as outlined in the Code) are also generally exempt from the 10% tax.
-More information on these early distribution 590-B, Distributions from Individual Retirement Arrangements (IRAs).
+More information on these early distribution penalty exceptions can be found in IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).